This is an on-going list. The Emerald will continue to update it.

-> This is an on-going list.
+This is an on-going list.
 The Emerald will continue to update it.
 Please reach out or comment below to be included.
-Click here for a list of Black-owned cannabis companies, and Hispanic and Latinx-owned cannabis companies.
+Click here for a list of Black-Owned Cannabis Companies, Asian-Owned Cannabis Companies, and Hispanic and Latinx-Owned Cannabis Companies.

-> - Commencement Bay Cannabis (Fife and Tacoma, Wash.) is a dispensary that offers high-quality flower and has daily deals for customers.
+- Commencement Bay Cannabis (Fife and Tacoma, Wash.) is a dispensary that offers high-quality flower and has daily deals for customers.
 Their website proudly boasts that they are, ”Native grown, Native owned.”

 - Eh-Lo Dispensary (Porterville, Calif.) is a dispensary located inside a 4,000 square foot building with a 1,500 square foot showroom.
 Owned by the Tule River Tribe.

 - Elevation (Shelton, Wash.) is located on the Squaxin Island Indian Reservation.
 Elevation opened in November 2015, making it “the first retail cannabis shop to open on tribal land,” according to Elevation’s website.
 “All profits from Elevation support crucial infrastructure such as healthcare, education, economic development and employment for the Squaxin Island Tribe.”